SH.03 - Campus Policies

 Courtesy and consideration will be exercised when informing others unaware of and/or in disregard of this policy.
 Complaints regarding violations of this policy will be handled as follows:

 - If a violation occurs in a building, the person with responsibility for the area should ask the violator to discontinue the behavior.
 If the violator refuses, the person will ask the violator to leave.
-If the violator refuses to leave, the person will call Campus Police.
+If the violator refuses to leave, the person will call TCC Police.